 What is an employee expense report?

-An employee expense report is a document that employees use to track expenses incurred while performing work-related tasks.
-It helps employers monitor and control spending within the company, as well as reimburse staff members for any out-of-pocket payments they’ve made.
+An employee expense report is a document used to track business expenses incurred by employees while performing work-related tasks.
+Employers use it to review spending and reimburse employees for approved expenses.

 Having workers submit thorough expense reports means you can better monitor spending, set spending limits, and keep finances transparent.
 An expense management platform guides your employees through the process of filling out the report and submitting it for your accounts payable department to review.